jborichevskiy/up-and-to-the-right/content/ideas.md

 ---
-title: "Ideas"
+title: "Ideas I'm Thinking About"
 date: 2019-01-15
 ---

-A list of ideas I'm considering, usually somewhere on the scale between impractical and very impractical.
+A list of half-baked ideas I'm considering, usually somewhere on the scale between impractical and very impractical.
 I take no credit for most of these.
 Nothing new under the sun, right?
 If you are:

 * working on something which sounds like it's listed here